loading...

 CPR Awareness When Medical Emergencies Lead to Vehicle Collisions Read More »

-Water Safety and CPR Awareness During Boating Emergencies Boating and fishing are common activities across Canada’s coastal communities and inland waterways.
+Boating and fishing are common activities across Canada’s coastal communities and inland waterways.
 However, sudden weather changes, mechanical problems, or rough water can quickly create dangerous situations.
-When someone falls overboard and becomes unresponsive, emergency responders or bystanders may attempt cardiopulmonary resuscitation (CPR) while waiting for professional
+When someone falls overboard and becomes unresponsive, emergency responders or bystanders may attempt cardiopulmonary resuscitation (CPR) while waiting for professional medical help.
+Although this incident occurred in another

 Water Safety and CPR Awareness During Boating Emergencies Read More »

-Choking Emergencies and CPR Awareness in Canada Choking occurs when food or another object blocks the airway and prevents normal breathing.
+Choking occurs when food or another object blocks the airway and prevents normal breathing.
 In severe cases, the blockage can stop oxygen from reaching the lungs and brain, creating a life-threatening emergency.
-Across Canada, including workplaces and public facilities in Vancouver and British Columbia, first aid and CPR
+Across Canada, including workplaces and public facilities in Vancouver and British Columbia, first aid and CPR training often includes education about choking recognition

 Choking Emergencies and CPR Awareness in Canada Read More »